Pinafore/848Q/threshold/README.md

 The `TfidfGuesser` class takes a question and returns a guess of what the answer is.
 You need to extract what the question is asking about and return a promising answer.
 You should use sklearn's tf-idf retrieval (inside `__init__` function); this should be straightforward.
 The code for processing the data is provided, you should understand it but not modify it.
 You also have to fix `__call__` function, we already computed cosine similarity for you, you just to return the top guesses accordingly.

 The problem is when to trust that answer.
 The `ThresholdBuzzer` class decides **when** to trust that answer.
-You will need to implement `threshold_predict` function, then, inspect the output of your guesser class and try to find a good value for the two parameters that control when to buzz in: how much of the question needs to be revealed before it trusts the answer (`cutoff`) and how high the score of the buzzer needs to be before it answers (`threshold`).
+You will need to implement `threshold_predict` function and fix `predict` function to use `threshold_predict` for predictions.
+Then, inspect the output of your guesser class and try to find a good value for the two parameters that control when to buzz in: how much of the question needs to be revealed before it trusts the answer (`cutoff`) and how high the score of the buzzer needs to be before it answers (`threshold`).

 In summary, you will have to make changes to:
 1. `__init__` and `__call__` in `tfidf_guesser.py`
-2. `threshold_predict` in `threshold_buzzer.py`
+2. `threshold_predict` and `predict` in `threshold_buzzer.py`
 3. find threshold and cutoff parameters that gives good accuracy

 This should be very simple, no more than five lines of code.
 If you're